 • Texture on both sides of a flat object is beautiful - but how do you do one side without ruining the other?
 Here's the trick.
 You have to do them at the same time!

 • If you're impressing texture into two sides of a single piece of clay - the slab has to be thicker than usual before you begin.
-Otherwise where two depressions meet in the middle, you may develop a hole or tear.
+Otherwise a tear or hole may develop where two depressions meet in the middle.

 • If you want to texture both sides with the same texture - you'll have to have two pieces or copies of the same texture material.

-• It works better if you use an ultra thin texture 'sheet', like a skeleton leaf, a tearaway, or a piece of fine lace, instead of two high relief textures like the rubber mats.
+• I find two sided textureing works better if you use an ultra thin texture 'sheet', like a skeleton leaf, a tearaway, or a piece of fine lace, instead of two high relief textures like the rubber mats.

 1. First use the reduction rolling method or create an untextured slab of clay two cards thicker than the final desired thickness.